-In the LCE templates, it is designed to replace the old-style sampling and testing tools, including our Excel-based tool.
-In the older templates, the new style will be optional in order to maintain backward compatibility where work is already done.
+In newer (e.g. LCE) templates, it is designed to replace the old-style sampling and testing tools, including our Excel-based tool.
+In the older templates, the new style is optional in order to maintain backward compatibility where work is already done.

 It works like this:

 - As before, on the lead schedules typically there is an option that asks whether transactions testing is required as part of the audit work:

 - Selecting "Yes" opens a link to create a sample testing page - as before, these usually allow multiple versions to be created (for more than one type of payment say):

 - The default name of the page may be edited from the default to identify what kind of transactions are to be included:

 - Select "Add" and then navigate to the new page (H2 in this case), and select the balances to be included in the testing:

 - Then, after selecting the assertions being tested, describe the method used and why, and choose an appropriate sampling interval (this was split into a series of questions including selecting a confidence level in the old style):

 - Next, (as before) select the tests to be applied to the sample.
 Select "Other Test" to add test items not included in the standard options:

 - Then, prepare the "raw" data to be added.
 The data must be in .csv, .xls. or .xlsx format.
 Include column headings.
 All data will be imported so remove any unneeded columns, remove totals, and any other information not to be input.
 If combining a number a ledger accounts say you may wish to add a column that contains the account code as below.
 If combining accounts sort the whole thing into date order: